 This prospectus contains forward-looking statements for purposes of the safe harbor provisions under the United States Private Securities Litigation Reform Act of 1995, including statements about the financial condition, results of operations, earnings outlook and prospects of AON.
 Investors should note that on April 8, 2021, the staff of the SEC issued a public statement entitled "SPACs, IPOs and Liability Risk under the Securities Laws," in which the SEC staff indicated that there is uncertainty as to the availability of the safe harbor under these Sections in connection with a SPAC merger.
-In addition, any statements that refer to projections (including EBITDA, Adjusted EBITDA, and revenue projections), forecasts or other characterizations of future events or circumstances, including any underlying assumptions, are forward-looking statements.
-Forward-looking statements are typically identified by words such as "plan," "believe," "expect," "anticipate," "intend," "outlook," "estimate," "forecast," "project," "continue," "could," "may," "might," "possible," "potential," "predict," "should," "would" and other similar words and expressions, but the absence of these words does not mean that a statement is not forward-looking.
+In addition, any statements that refer to projections (including EBITDA, Adjusted EBITDA, Adjusted Net Income and revenue projections), forecasts or other characterizations of future events or circumstances, including any underlying assumptions, are forward-looking statements.
+Forward-looking statement, "forecast," "project," "continue," "could," "may," "might," "possible," "potential," "predict," "should," "would" and other similar words and expressions, but the absence of these words does not mean that a statement is not forward-looking.
 The forward-looking statements are based on projections prepared by, and are the responsibility of AON's management teams.